 I would guess that anyone who regularly reads ‘food media’ (blogs, magazines, etc.) has a collection of clippings of recipes you want to hold on to.
 I’ve been working on mine since finishing college, and it’s a doozy of a to-do list.
 Confession — I have at least half a dozen magazines ready to be cut up and put in here!

-One of my favorite recipes in there is for Chocolate Chip Pumpkin Bread (click for the recipe!).
+One of my favorite recipes in there is for Chocolate Chip Pumpkin Bread.
 This one was clipped from, no joke, the December 2004 issue of Cooking Light, and is an old favorite at this point.
 Besides being delicious and relatively harmless (as far as ‘treats’ go), this recipe has a lot going for it.
 The clean-up is easy, there is minimal equipment needed, there are no odd ingredients, and each batch makes two loaves, so you can have one for yourself and other for the freezer or the office.
 Even better: it’s basically idiot-proof!

 Wet ingredients: Pudding, egg whites, pumpkin, vegetable oil, and sugar.

 Adding wet to dry ingredients: Flour, salt, cinnamon, and baking powder.

 Put these bad boys in the oven for 75 minutes.

 Check out my green measuring spoons!
 I picked those up on a shopping trip with Anne — at Hill’s Kitchen, an excellent kitchen-gear store on Capitol Hill in D.C.

 – The recipe calls for vanilla pudding — definitely cut yourself some slack and use the pre-packaged snack packs!
 Keep it simple!

 – You can see I used the disposable loaf pans from the grocery store.
 Do what works for you, but as a rule I give away the second loaf, and using the disposable pan makes that less of a headache.
 Plus the pans come in packs of two, making it easy to think ahead!